-When Legacy planning goes beyond just estate planning, most people make the choice to plan ahead for what happens after their death.
+The importance of legacy planning is when Legacy planning goes beyond just estate planning, most people make the choice to plan ahead for what happens after their death.
 They can make sure they avoid chaos and fighting among family members and to ensure their assets go to those close to them.
 The process of estate planning can involve transferring ownership of assets into a Trust, creating a Will, and also making plans for how assets will be distributed and to whom.

 However, there is a step beyond estate planning that many families consider: legacy planning.
 Legacy planning means not just transferring money, but gifting assets in a way that provides guidance and protection and instills values in those who receive the inheritance.
 For those who chose legacy planning, the goals may be to provide a nest egg for kids; to protect money in the event of a divorce or creditor claim; and to encourage those who receive a gift to use the money wisely.

 There are different approaches to legacy planning and it depends on what your most important goals are.
 For example, options may include: